 Certain of the RSUs granted during the period contain performance vesting conditions in addition to a service vesting condition.
 RSUs granted with service or performance vesting conditions were valued at the grant date stock price.
 Certain RSUs with performance vesting conditions also contain provisions for additional share awards in the event certain performance conditions are met at the end of the applicable measurement periods.
-These conditions are generally based on Adjusted EBITDA, Adjusted earnings per share and cash return on investment.
+These conditions are generally based on Adjusted EBITDA, adjusted earnings per share and cash return on investment.

-In January 2019, certain key executives were granted performance-based RSUs, which vesting was subject to the achievement by the Company of a performance target of Adjusted earnings per share of \$1.36 in any fiscal year ending on or before December 31, 2022, and continuous service.
-There were 2.3 million of these RSUs outstanding at December 31, 2021 with a weighted-average grant date fair value of \$25.1 million.
+In January 2019, certain key executives were granted performance-based RSUs, which vesting was subject to the achievement by the Company of a performance target of adjusted earnings per share of \$1.36 in any fiscal year ending on or before December 31, 2022, and continuous service which subsequently vested in the first quarter of 2022.
 Prior to the second quarter of 2021, the Company did not recognize compensation expense for these awards as the achievement of the performance target was not deemed probable.
-During the second quarter of 2021, the achievement of the performance target became probable, and the Company recorded \$23.9 million and \$1.3 million of expense for the years ended December 31, 2021 and 2022, respectively, in "Selling, technical, general and administrative" in the Consolidated Statement of Operations.
+During the second quarter of 2021, the achievement of the performance target became probable, and the Company recorded \$1.3 million and \$23.9 million of expense for the years ended December 31, 2022 and 2021, respectively, in "Selling, technical, general and administrative" in the Consolidated Statement of Operations.

 In February 2022, certain key executives were granted 1.95 million performance-based RSUs with an aggregate fair value of \$45.4 million.
 The vesting of these shares is subject to the achievement by the Company of a performance target of adjusted earnings per share of \$2.72 by December 31, 2026, and continuous service.
 If the performance target is achieved, the actual number of shares vested will be determined by applying a total shareholder return (TSR) multiplier based on the Company's TSR relative to a benchmark index for the performance period.
 The TSR multiplier will range from 0.85 to 1.15.
-The Company had not recognized compensation expense for these awards as the achievement of the performance target was not probable at December 31, 2022.
+The Company has not recognized compensation expense for these awards as the achievement of the performance target was not probable at December 31, 2023 and 2022, respectively.

-At December 31, 2022, the following equity classified RSUs were outstanding:
+At December 31, 2023, the following equity classified RSUs were outstanding: